skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/orb_g2.gif)

-That afternoon, the party members are summoned back to the Magistrate's office to attend a town council that has been called.
+That afternoon, the party members are summoned back to the magistrate's office to attend a town council that has been called.
 Many of the town leaders have gathered here, and Stonefist wants everyone to hear what Eomer told him earlier.

-K'dar does not trust the cleric magic and zone of truth.
+K'dar does not trust the cleric magic and Zone of Truth.
 Noreeno used it often and it seemed to be a tool to mislead.
 K'dar prefers they speak plainly of their business.
 He will trust the words of another dwarf.